Maartyl/lrb-parser/README.md

     - I found a way to remove it, without a need to change 'handlers' (code generating ast nodes; after rule-alt)
     - Surely nothing new.
 Maybe even wrong.
 I just haven't found it.

-I also wanted a tiny parser, that can easily be included in projects, etc. (also portable; hence java)
+I also wanted a tiny parser, that can easily be included in projects, etc. (also portable; hence jvm)

 If you feel I stole your idea, please tell me!
 I will most likely prefer to use your parser than spend time writing this.
 (but I swear I thought of it myself - not copying anything I've found)